cs1302uga/cs1302-ce00/README.md

    1. The `Money.java` class is fully implemented for you.
 Read through the API documentation on the API documentation website to understand the methods that are available and how to use them.
       **Before you continue, make sure everyone in your group is familiar with these methods.**
-   1. Find a random method in the [API Documentation](http://cobweb.cs.uga.edu/~cs1302a/cs1302-ce00-doc/), then look one of your group membes in the eye and ask, "What does `insertMethodName` do?"
+   1. Find a random method in the [API Documentation](http://cobweb.cs.uga.edu/~cs1302a/cs1302-ce00-doc/), then, replacing `insertMethodName` with the actual method name, look one of your group members in the eyes and ask, "What does `insertMethodName` do?"
       **Before you continue, make sure everyone in your group is familiar with these methods.**
    1. Your main job for this exercise is to implement `Wallet.java`.
 There are four unimplemented methods.
       However, the signatures are provided for you.
 The comments in the API documentation contain detailed